Running a security audit on your IT infrastructure means you’re one step ahead of hackers

 - Deep Vulnerability Scan – Executed as a white box test, deep vulnerability scans also cover checking misconfiguration of access rights for file systems, common web application misconfiguration scenarios, vulnerabilities for SQL-Injection and XSS (cross-site-scripting) and other common sources of IT vulnerabilities.

 We are not covering everything in our pre-packaged vulnerability scan offerings – nor should we (or anyone else for that matter) as that is rarely necessary, if at all.

 However, we also conduct bespoke custom vulnerability reviews that are tailored to your specific needs.
-In collaboration and agreement with you, these reviews can be as succinct or comprehensive as required, and can go far beyond the level of detail and coverage pre-defined packages can provide.
+In collaboration and agreement with you, these reviews can be as succinct or comprehensive as required, and deeper than the level of detail and coverage that pre-defined packages provide.